Authorities in Nigeria have been accused of failing to protect the people following deadly violence at the weekend.

 According to Human Rights Watch, last weekend's attacks saw the highest number of deaths in a single day since Boko Haram began its campaign of violence in Nigeria in July 2009.

-Andy Dipper, Chief Executive of Release International, fears Christians will continue to be “prime targets” of Boko Haram as it seeks to impose strict Islamic law in Nigeria.
+Release International fears Christians will continue to be "prime targets" of Boko Haram as it seeks to impose strict Islamic law in Nigeria.

 "Boko Haram seems to be bent on destabilising the nation to pave the way for an Islamist state – and at the forefront of their attacks are churches," he said.

-Although police stations and government buildings were attacked, Dipper said churches accounted for more of the targets.
+Although police stations and government buildings were attacked, Release said churches accounted for more of the targets.